Uclusion/uclusion-blog/_posts/2021-02-15-supercharge.md

 * Establish agreements for how meetings should be structured
 * How team members communicate their availability

+### Remote meetings can lead to burnout
+The world is not really divided up amongst complete introverts and extroverts.
+Nearly anyone is going to get something out of the social interaction meetings provide even if it doesn't make up for the annoyance of time lost.

+But with remote meetings the social boost is lower so the annoyance much greater.
+Plus remote teams are frequently put together with higher productivity goals in mind.
+So keeping the in office meeting structure causes a higher risk of burnout.

 ### Getting started using Uclusion

 To make the power of collaboration without meetings work for you, you just need one collaborator.
 The difference